barumau/pandunia/english/index.md

 Learning Pandunia is equally easy for everybody.
 Its words have been borrowed from many languages on all continents and all cultures of the world.

-The second version of Pandunia was finalized in September 2021.
+The second version of Pandunia was published in September 2021.
 It includes simpler grammar, more international word forms, and many new words.

 ![](http://www.pandunia.info/bandir/bandir.png "The flag of Pandunia")